OpenAgenda/wordpress/readme.txt

 == Changelog ==

+= 3.0.1 =
+* Fix : Conflict with Elementor fixed.
+No more double rendering of events when shortcode is added with a page builder.
+* Fix : Fixed agenda links on ajax calls.
+Links were not always correct when multiple agendas with same UID were used.
+* Fix : Fixed next event display date.
+* Fix : Fixed timings not displaying day sometimes.
+* Improvement : Added max size to requests.
+* Improvement : Switch to api.openagenda.com and cdn.openagenda.com for addictional content requests.

 = 3.0.0 =
 * Improvement : Complete overhaul of frontend templates
 * Improvement : Added template tags for accessibility and age fields